 Table Contents

 The court-martial environment in Spangdahlem Air Base involves command-directed felony proceedings that move quickly once an allegation is reported.
-Service members may face charges such as Article 120 sexual assault allegations, violent offenses, fraud-related offenses, and other UCMJ violations that are commonly prosecuted at general and special courts-martial.
+Service members may face charges such as Article 120 sexual assault allegations, violent offenses, fraud-related offenses, drug-related misconduct, and other serious UCMJ violations that are commonly prosecuted at general and special courts-martial.
 Proceedings are controlled by the military chain of command, and the escalation from investigation to preferral can be rapid.
-Courts-martial carry potential consequences that may affect a service member’s liberty, rank, retirement eligibility, and continued military service, creating a high-stakes legal landscape requiring disciplined trial preparation.
+Courts-martial carry potential consequences affecting liberty, rank, retirement eligibility, security clearance status, and continued military service.

 Spangdahlem Air Base court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense lawyers handling cases for service members stationed in Spangdahlem Air Base facing court-martial charges, felony-level military offenses, and Article 120 sexual assault allegations, and Gonzalez & Waddington manage court-martial cases worldwide through a practice focused exclusively on court-martial defense and reachable at 1-800-921-8607.